Branching from the General Linear Group to the Symmetric Group and the Principal Embedding: Connecting branching with plethysm

 We present here a way to describe $\left[ Y^\mu_n : F^\la_n \right]$ using Schur functors.
 That is, if $V$ is a complex vector space of dimension $n$ we will use the notation of the Schur functor, $F^\la(V)$ to denote the irreducible $GL(V)$ representation.
 So, for example if $V$ is $n$-dimensional then by identifying $GL(V)$ with $GL_n$, we have $F^\la_n \equiv F^\la(V)$.
 Then recall that $F^\la(V)$ can be defined for infinite dimensional $V$.

 For a vector space $W$, let $Sym W$ denote the algebra of symmetric tensors on $W$, which is a graded $GL(W)$ representation.
 (Recall, if $W$ is finite dimensional, $Sym W$ is isomorphic, as a ring, to the polynomial functions on $W^*$.)
 The following theorem is well-known, but we include a sketch of it here to aid in the exposition.
-In fact, this is an exercise in Stanley's book \cite{Stanley2} with a (different) solution sketched there as well.
+In fact, this is an exercise in Stanley's book \cite[Exercise 7.74]{Stanley2} with a (different) solution \cite[Page 534]{Stanley2} sketched there as well.
+This equation also appears in \cite[Theorem 5.1]{Scharf-Thibon}.

-\begin{proposition} Given positive integers $k$ and $n$, fix a partition $\mu$ of size $n$.
+\begin{proposition} Given positive integers $k$ and $n$, fix a partition $\mu$ of $n$.
 Regard $Sym \C^k$ as a graded $GL_k$-representation.
 Then, the (infinite dimensional) representation $F^\mu(Sym \C^k)$ decomposes into irreducible finite dimensional representations of $GL_k$ with finite multiplicities, and for any partition $\la$ with at most $k$ parts,

 \end{proposition}

 \begin{proof}[Sketch of proof] Let $V=Sym \C^k$.
 The tensor product of $n$ copies of $V$ may be regarded as a $GL(V) \times \mathfrak{S}_n$-representation with multiplicity free decomposition,